XiaoyiHu1998/ReSTIR_DI_Raytracer/README.md

 # ReSTIR Raytracer
-A Simple CPU ReSTIR DI raytracer application based on the paper by [Bitterli et. al.](https://benedikt-bitterli.me/restir/bitterli20restir.pdf) built during a few courses at Utrecht University.
+A simple CPU ReSTIR DI raytracer application based on the paper by [Bitterli et. al.](https://benedikt-bitterli.me/restir/bitterli20restir.pdf) built during a few courses at Utrecht University.

 The program is built in C++ in an early version of TheCherno's [Hazel Engine](https://github.com/TheCherno/Hazel) and uses Jacco Bikker's [tinybvh](https://github.com/jbikker/tinybvh).